pw384/pw384.github.io/index.md

 I am currently a Postdoctoral Research Associate (PDRA) at the [School of Informatics, University of Edinburgh](https://www.ed.ac.uk/informatics/).
 I obtained a PhD degree at the same university under the supervision of [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/).
 Prior to that, I got a Bachelor of Science *(summa cum laude)* at [Peking University](http://english.pku.edu.cn/) and was a member of PKU's Turing Class.
 Previous experience could be found in the CV provided above.

+#### Misc

+* My [Erdős-Bacon-Sabbath number](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Bacon_number) is **infinity** - I am not revealing the Erdős number here (but it is 3).
+One of my life goals is to bound this number by a constant.
+* If you add "misc" after the slash of this page's URL then you could find some personal stuff like hobbies.

+---

+## Research

 My research interest lies in several topics in theoretical computer science.
-To be more precise, I enjoy problems with inspiring combinatorial structures.
+To be more precise, I enjoy problems with inspiring combinatorial structures and/or surprising computational hardness.
 That includes (randomised) algorithms and complexity of approximate counting, and extremal/probabilistic combinatorics.

 The focus of my recent research is different aspects of approximate counting problems beyond (in)tractability, such as random structures, derandomisation, fine-grained perspective, parameterised counting, applications to other fields, and so on.

-#### Misc

-* Aside from academic topics, I am also fond of abundant recreations, from playing bass guitar to video games.
-Unfortunately, my busy days force me to put those hobbies aside, as I can no longer devote any much towards competitive gaming.
-* My [Erdős-Bacon-Sabbath number](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93Bacon_number) is **infinity** - I am not revealing the Erdős number here ;)

----

-## Research

 For a full list of research articles, please view [this page](/research).

-<p style="font-size:13pt; font-weight:bold"> I take pride in the following selected papers: </p>
+<p style="font-size:13pt; font-weight:bold"> Two selected papers: </p>

 **Inapproximability of counting hypergraph colourings**
 *with* [Andreas Galanis](https://www.cs.ox.ac.uk/people/andreas.galanis/myindex.html) and [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/)